 A Sloppy Joe is a popular hearty American dish with a variety of ways to make it.
 The most typical being ground beef, onions, bell peppers, tomatoes, brown sugar, Worcestershire sauce, vinegar, mustard, and various, spices.
 Wait until you get a mouthful of this Skinny Sloppy Joe!
 It’s primarily made with ground turkey, onions, barbecue sauce, and tomato sauce.
 I recently updated the Skinny Facts and Weight Watchers Points Plus and SmartPoints depending on whether you choose to serve it on one of those high fiber sandwich thins or using a whole wheat bun.
-One Sloppy Joe using a sandwich thin has 307 calories, 2 grams of fat and 10 Weight Watchers SmartPoints.
+One Sloppy Joe using a sandwich thin has 307 calories, 2 grams of fat, and 10 Green WW SmartPoints.

 Prep Time: 10 minutes

 Cook Time 30 minutes

 1 pound ground turkey breast (99% fat-free), see healthy benefits

 3 cups chopped onions